SparklyPower/SparklyPaper/README.md

   * To avoid this, we can just... not check for the item's durability!
 Don't worry, the durability of the item is checked when it checks if both item metas are equal.
   * This is a leftover from when checking for the item's durability was "free" because the durability was stored in the `ItemStack` itself, this [was changed in Minecraft 1.13](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/bukkit/commits/f8b2086d60942eb2cd7ac25a2a1408cb790c222c#src/main/java/org/bukkit/inventory/ItemStack.java).
   * (The reason I found out that this had a performance impact was because the `getDurability()` was using 0.08ms each tick according to spark... yeah, sadly it ain't a super big crazy optimization, the performance impact would be bigger if you have more plugins using `isSimilar(...)` tho)
+* Configurable Farm Land moisture tick rate when the block is already moisturised (Merged in [Paper #9968](https://github.com/PaperMC/Paper/pull/9968))
+  * The `isNearWater` check is costly, especially if you have a lot of farm lands.
+If the block is already moistured, we can change the tick rate of it to avoid these expensive `isNearWater` checks.
+  * (Incompatible with the Blazingly Simple Farm Checks feature)

 We attempt to upstream everything that we know helps performance and makes the server go zoom, and not stuff that we only *hope* that it improves performance.
 I'm still learning after all. :)

 ## Support